St George’s Awards and Principal’s Prizes for Education Excellence 2022

 - Active learning design: Iain Greenwood

-- Strategic leadership and support for online education: CTiE & LTS
+- Strategic leadership and support for online education: CTiE

 - Curriculum innovation, for the module 'Finding a Leg to Stand on': Deborah Padfield and Annie Bartlett